awsm-research/LLM-for-code-review-automatiton/readme.md

  - `requirement.yml`: a file that stores required python libraries in a conda environment.

-The dataset, raw results, and other related files can be obtained from ... .
+The datasets, all results and analysis, models of the existing approaches, and Magicoder adapters can be obtained from ... .

 ## Required libraries